-Ella has to raise her voice to be heard over the racket.
+Ella raises her voice to be heard over the racket.
 “Sam, Fred, meet Ben.
 Ben, I’d advise you not to let them touch you with their tongues.
 You’d understand why if you saw what else they’ve licked today.”

-Jack is nowhere to be seen, but from my past visits, it’s easy enough to guess where he is: stacking more logs on the fire.
-I made the mistake of telling him I’m originally from Hawaii, and now he worries I might freeze to death if the house falls below 80 degrees, regardless of the fact that I also told him I lived in the Midwest for a while before moving here, and have since grown used to the cold.
+Jack is nowhere to be seen, but from my past visits, it’s easy enough to guess that he’s probably in the living room, stacking more logs on the fire.
+I made the mistake of telling him I’m originally from Hawaii, and now he worries I might freeze to death if the house falls below 80 degrees, regardless of the fact that I also told him I lived in the Midwest for a while before moving here and have since grown used to the cold.
 He acted as if this was all brand-new information.
 Like he has no idea who I am.

 She glances down and freezes at the sight of herself, frowning in obvious disbelief before the corner of her mouth begins to rise in what looks like horror.
 I guess at what she’s about to do a second before she does it, so my gaze is safely on her dogs again when she sneaks a peek at me to see if I’ve noticed her fashion faux paus.

-I risk another glance a second later, and watch her pull her shirt down a few inches to rest the hem of it against the fabric of her leggings to double check that, yes, those colors are truly heinous together.
+I risk another glance a minute later, just in time to watch her pull her shirt down a few inches to rest the hem of it against the fabric of her leggings to double check that, yes, those colors are truly heinous together.
 She lets it go with a huff, then raises a hand and yanks off her knitted hat.
 A rat’s nest of bright, nearly orange, sweat-damp hair tumbles loose.
 It clashes just as much with her top as her top does with her leggings.

-She catches a glimpse of herself in the hall mirror, makes a choking sound, and begins to rake the mess into a ponytail.
+She catches a glimpse of herself in the hall mirror, makes a choking noise, and begins to rake the mess into a ponytail.

 “Of all the frigging days,” she mutters.